Cold Beam Optical Clock with Multifrequency Spectroscopy

 We demonstrate two methods for modulating the laser spectrum using an EOM to control the laser phase and an AOM to control the laser intensity (Fig.~\ref{fig:fig3}; see also Fig.~\ref{fig:fig1}(c)).

-Modulating only the phase sinusoidally with a peak-to-peak depth of $0.92\pi$~radians produces three equal-power lines separated by the modulation frequency.
+Modulating only the phase sinusoidally with a peak-to-peak depth of $0.92\pi$~radians produces three equal-power lines separated by $\nu_m$.
 To generate many orders, we use tailored modulation of both phase and intensity, following previous work on electro-optic frequency comb generation \cite{Torres-Company2008,Wu2010}.
 Imprinting quadratic phase shifts on the pulses in a periodic train produces a flat, periodic frequency spectrum by time-to-frequency conversion, analogous to the position-to-momentum conversion produced by a lens \cite{Kolner1989,Azana2004}.
 We modulate the phase quadratically with a depth of $15.9\pi$~radians and chop the intensity in-phase with full contrast and an $85\%$ duty cycle.
 This produces a broad spectrum of laser lines spanning the transverse velocity distribution with optical powers varying by less than $\pm 15\%$.

-Spectroscopy performance is determined by the overlap between the modulated laser spectrum and the distribution of transverse-velocity Doppler shifts as well as between the modulation frequency and the spectral width of the laser pulses.
-At small modulation frequencies, the density of laser lines is high but neighboring lines can interact with the same atoms, leading to crosstalk and reduced atomic coherence \cite{Shang2022}.
-We optimize the modulation frequency, modulation depth, and intensity chopping duty cycle by varying each parameter and measuring the fringe amplitudes.
-The modulation waveforms (a), measured laser spectra (b), and resultant fringes (c) are shown in Fig.~\ref{fig:fig3} for each modulation condition: no modulation (``single frequency", or SF), phase-only modulation at 500~kHz (``triple frequency", TF), and simultaneous phase and intensity modulation at 100~kHz (``multifrequency", MF).
+Spectroscopy performance is determined by the overlap between the modulated laser spectrum and the distribution of transverse-velocity Doppler shifts as well as the relative magnitude of $\nu_m$ and the spectral width of the laser pulses.
+At small $\nu_m$, the density of laser lines is high but neighboring lines can interact with the same atoms, leading to crosstalk and reduced atomic coherence \cite{Shang2022}.
+We optimize $\nu_m$, the modulation depth, and the intensity chopping duty cycle by varying each parameter and measuring the fringe amplitudes.
+The modulation waveforms (a), measured laser spectra (b), and resultant fringes (c) are shown in Fig.~\ref{fig:fig3} for each modulation condition: no modulation (``single frequency", or SF), phase-only modulation at $\nu_m=500$~kHz (``triple frequency", TF), and simultaneous phase and intensity modulation at $\nu_m=100$~kHz (``multifrequency", MF).
 TF and MF spectroscopy increase the fringe amplitudes by factors of 2.9 and 14.0, respectively.
 Though TF spectroscopy produces a smaller enhancement factor, it could be implemented in many laser systems with no added optical components using existing frequency modulation pathways.